 The 13-member crew spent several hours on the stranded ship, trying to refloat her, but finally gave up, manned their two boats and went ashore ...Just in time, as the ship broke up four days after stranding.
 The crew left the island 14 days later and were taken to Montevideo, Uruguay.

 With drug seizures coming thick and fast, Uruguay is having to rapidly reassess its position in the global drug trade ...
 In July, five tons of cocaine were found at the Belgian port of Antwerp on a ship which had passed through Paraguay and Uruguay ...
 Coverage of Uruguay ...
-Second, Uruguay's organized crime no longer operates in a vacuum.
+Second, Uruguay's organized crime does not operate in a vacuum.